Mulch: The Real Scoop

 There was only approximately 1 tablespoon of granules in the entire bag.
 Determined to see if this was the 'norm', I repeated the time-consuming process on the next bag and the next and the next until I had sifted and sorted each bag of mulch for granules of weed preventer.
 It was the same for all 12 bags, about one tablespoon of weed preventer granules.

-Considering that the same weed preventer sold separately recommends sprinkling 1 ounce per 10 square feet, the one tablespoon of granules in a bag of mulch is HALF as much as it should be.
+Considering that the same weed preventer sold separately recommends sprinkling 1 ounce per 10 square feet, the one tablespoon of granules in a bag of mulch is half as much as it should be.
 Good thing mulch is a natural weed preventer to begin with.
-I'd rather buy my weed preventer separately and put as much down as is directed on the package and know where its going.
-Mulch with a weed preventer additive gets a resounding thumbs DOWN from this gardener.
+I'd rather buy my weed preventer separately and put as much down as is directed on the package and know where it's going.
+Mulch with a weed preventer additive gets a resounding thumbs-down from this gardener.

 There are lots of different kinds of mulches and lots of different things used for mulch.
-Right now I want to focus on just a few of the most common icky things that often grow in a bag of mulch or grows on the top of spread mulch.
+Right now, I want to focus on just a few of the most common icky things that often grow in a bag of mulch or grow on the top of spread mulch.
 For easier identification for the newbie gardener, I'll stick with the common names.
 Feel free to Google the common name if you want to learn more detailed specifics.

 Then there are those aggravating little mushrooms that seem to appear by the dozens overnight.
 Heat and moisture automatically starts to decompose wood products, which makes the perfect environment for mushroom to grow.
 Don't waste your time or your mulch by trying to pick them out or dispose of them because they will keep re-appearing when the conditions are right.
 The good news is that usually by mid-day the sun has killed them off.